hmc-cs111-spring2023/cs111-project-pitch-carsonfrench/project.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+I think it would be about half and half.
+It could take a lot of time to write the code ofr all the different classes and for the graph generation, but it will also be important that the semantics are simple and understandable because one of the major goals of the language is to save time.

 ### Scope

 _How big an idea is this?
 How ambitious is this project?_

+Making a basic version of this language will be a pretty decent challenge, but there are many directions the project could go after that.
+I definitely think this project is ambitious enough because if creating the data entry and graph generation ends up not being that hard there are a lot more features I could add.

 ### Benefits and drawbacks

 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_

+The benefit is that the language will be a great alternative to useing a health tracking app because it keeps your data private and makes it more customizable to the individual.
+The drawback is that entering the calorie data could be tedious compared to the processes in smartphone apps that can automatically track calories burnt and scan in food items with barcodes.